 I realized that many of the people with the best careers NEVER send out a resume.
 The first time I was hired, it was a personal contact I made (a cold email) first, and a resume second.
-In the past year, I’ve been offered jobs via LinkedIn, email, and even text message, without ever applying.
+In the past year, I’ve been offered jobs via LinkedIn, email, and even text messages, without ever applying.

 And when leaders I know are looking for a new job or their next opportunity, they also don’t usually send out resumes.
 They activate their network.
 They let people know they’re looking.
 They ask around.

 In short, people are getting great job offers COMING TO THEM, and are building great careers without resumes.